sky-uk/css/README.md

 :warning: **Never** use `!important`

-If you're struggling to ovverride styles, battling specificty, the safest option is to [chain the selector to itself](http://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/#safely-increasing-specificity).
+If you're struggling to override styles, battling specificity, the safest option is to [chain the selector to itself](http://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/#safely-increasing-specificity).
 In SCSS we can achieve this by:

 ```scss
 /**